 A combination of the soloist and perfectionist, the Natural Genius measures their self worth with the ease that they can do something.

-• Realize that making slow progress is still progress.
+When things are hard, realize that making slow progress is still progress.
 When something is feeling tough or like too big, break it down into smaller chunks (could be a task, project, topic you're learning)

-• Focus on the path to your goal.
+Focus on the path to your goal.
 Don’t learn everything.
 Learn this one thing and then the next.
 Measure that progress

-• Embrace the difficulty and enjoy the challenge.
-You have to understand that learning by doing is one of the most valuable and effective ways to actually get good at something.
+Embrace the difficulty and enjoy the challenge.
+You have to understand that learning by doing is one of the most valuable and effective ways to actually get good at something

 Building your first project or learning a new skill on your own will be excruciating and feel like it's taking forever, but throughout that process you are learning so much... way more than any tutorial.
 And the feeling you'll get once it's done will be pure joy and make you want to try something just a little harder next time and then it snowballs from there.